 Ronny Kohavi, a pioneer in the field of experimentation, brings over three decades of experience in machine learning, controlled experiments, AI, and personalization.

-He previously served as Vice President and Technical Fellow at Airbnb.
-Prior to that, he led analysis and experimentation for Microsoft’s Cloud and AI group and was Director of Personalization and Data Mining at Amazon.
+He was a Vice President and Technical Fellow at Airbnb.
+Prior to that, he was Technical Fellow and Corporate Vice President at Microsoft, where he led the analysis and experimentation team (ExP).
+Before that, he was Director of Personalization and Data Mining at Amazon.

 Ronny’s work has helped lay the foundation for modern online experimentation, influencing how some of the world’s biggest companies approach testing and decision-making.